continual-ml/forgetful-networks/README.md

 I have identified five strategies to deal with destructive interference in continual learning systems.

 - 1. Preventive strategies against interference
-- 1.1 reducing its frequency, i.e. not allowing interference at every time step of the training process.
+  - A. reducing its frequency, i.e. not allowing interference at every time step of the training process.
-- 1.2 reducing its scope, i.e. preventing interference from reaching critical constituents of the model.
+  - B. reducing its scope, i.e. preventing interference from reaching critical constituents of the model.
-- 1.3 reducing its intensity, i.e. minimizing the amplitude of catastrophic forgetting.
+  - C. reducing its intensity, i.e. minimizing the amplitude of catastrophic forgetting.
 - 2. Counter-measures
-- 2.1 experience replay/rehearsal
+  - D. experience replay/rehearsal
-- 2.2 factoring interference into the decision process, e.g. lessening the causal power of perturbed hidden representations.
+  - E. factoring interference into the decision process, e.g. lessening the causal power of perturbed hidden representations.

-Implementing 1.1 or 1.2 usually entails freezing entire modules, as in [my previous project](https://github.com/rom1mouret/mpcl).
+Implementing A or B usually entails freezing entire modules, as in [my previous project](https://github.com/rom1mouret/mpcl).

-A great deal of research is focused on 1.3, often by the means of regularization.
+A great deal of research is focused on C, often by the means of regularization.

-Strategy 2.2 is the focus of this README file.
+Strategy E is the focus of this README file.

 ### Catastrophic interference in action